evolv-ai/chrome-extension/README.md

 ## Future Ideas
 * Add an 'opt-out' button to block evolv requests.
-* Link to combinations in manager - need to get org id somehow
+* Link to combinations in manager - need to get org id somehow and find a way to relate the phaseID to the projectID
 * Force combo functionality
 * Log events triggered
 * Replicate `Resource Override`'s script injection/redirect functionality to eliminate the need for that extension.
+* Messaging for reason that allocation was not confirmed.
+For example, targeting doesn't match or audience requirements not met.